Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 Infinite Graph Execution
 ************************

 The graph runs infinitely if ``xrtGraphRun`` is called with iteration argument -1.
-While a graph running infinitely the APIs ``xrtGraphWait``, ``xrtGraphSuspend`` and xrtGraphEnd can be used to stop the graph operation after some number of AIE cycles.
+While a graph running infinitely the APIs ``xrtGraphWait``, ``xrtGraphSuspend`` and xrtGraphEnd can be used to suspend/end the graph operation after some number of AIE cycles.
 The API ``xrtGraphResume`` is used to execute the infinitely running graph again.

-- The API ``xrtGraphRun(graphHandle, -1)`` is used to execute the graph infinitely
-- The API ``xrtGraphWait`` suspends the graph after 3 AIE cycles from the graph starts.

-       - If the graph was already run more than 3 AIE cycles the graph is suspended immediately.
-- The API ``xrtGraphResume`` is used to restart the suspended graph
-- The API ``xrtGraphSuspend`` is used to suspend the graph immediately
-- The API ``xrtGraphEnd(graphHandle,5)`` is  suspending the graph after 5 AIE cycles from the previous graph start.

-       - If the graph was already run more than 5 AIE cycles the graph is suspended immediately.
-       - Using ``xrtGraphEnd`` eliminates the capability of rerunning the Graph (without loading PDI and a graph reset again).

 .. code:: c